HiroShinke/testdiff/README.md

-# TestFileDiff
+# TestDiff

-A JUNIT test utilitiy for file difference check.
+A JUnit test utilitiy to test differences of file contents, or object lists

 ## Description